Academic Policies and Practices

 A “rush” service places a request at the top of the daily transcript request queue.
 A valid signed request and a $10 service fee must be remitted with such a request.
 Charges in addition to the $10 rush fee apply for special expedited services such as Fed Ex.
 Both can be paid by credit card.

-The college reserves the right to place a hold on the production of transcripts of students who have outstanding obligations of any kind to the Financial Aid or Treasurer’s Offices.
-In addition, the college reserves the right to hold the transcripts of students who have outstanding loan obligations at other institutions that participate in federal financial aid programs.
+The college reserves the right to place a hold on the production of transcripts of students who have outstanding obligations of any kind to the Financial Aid or Treasurer’s Offices for the semester on the transcripts which they have the outstanding obligation.
 Transcript holds are released only when the Student Accounts Office and Financial Aid Director inform the Registrar that outstanding obligations have been fulfilled.

 Transmission by PDF (email)

 Because of the non-secure nature of electronic transmissions by fax, email, or PDF, the Office of the Registrar requires a signed release of liability from the student in those cases where the student wishes to assume the risk of electronic delivery.
-The release text appears on the Academic Records/Transcript Request form available at: sjc.edu/santa-fe/offices-services/registrar/record-requests.
+The release text appears on the Unofficial Records Request form on mySJC and the Academic Records/Transcript Request form available at: sjc.edu/santa-fe/offices-services/registrar/record-requests.
 An Unofficial transcript, don rag/conference report, grade point average, or academic correspondence from the student’s academic file can be sent by PDF as long as the student has completed and signed the release of liability.

 Access to, and Disclosure of, Information